massoncheg/forgejo-docs/docs/admin/installation-binary.md

 - By default **LFS data uploads expire** after 20 minutes - this can be too short for big files, slow connections or slow LFS storage (git-lfs seems to automatically restart the upload then - which means that it can take forever and use lots of traffic)..
-  If you're going to use LFS with big uploads, increase thus limit, by adding a line `LFS_HTTP_AUTH_EXPIRY = 180m` (for 180 minutes) to the `[server]` section.
+  If you're going to use LFS with big uploads, increase thus limit, by adding the line `LFS_HTTP_AUTH_EXPIRY = 180m` (for 180 minutes) to the `[server]` section.
-- Similarly there are timeouts for all kinds of git operations, that can be too short.
+- Similarly, there are timeouts for all kinds of git operations, that can be too short.
   Increasing all those git timeouts by adding a `[git.timeout]` section below the `[server]` section:
   ```ini